 2017.9.30 — 11.26

-As a reference I strongly recommend you to read her interview:
+Further on, as a reference I highly recommend you to read this interview with her:

 Yurie Nagashima: And a Pinch of Irony with a Hint of Love